aaron-ng/Big-2-Poker/Big-Two/README.txt

 	(a single card and the next person must play a higher single card)

 	- pairs
 	(a pair of cards is two cards with the same value, the next person must play a pair higher then the previous played pair)

 	- triples
 	(similar to pairs but instead of two cards with the same value, there is now three cards of the same value)

 	- poker hands (Sets of 5)
 	(A poker hand can be though as, straight, flush, full house, quads, straight flush, royal flush.
 Each consecutive player must play a higher hand, same rules to poker apply.)

 Starting Player:
 The starting player is determined by the person holding the 3 of diamonds.
 He can play any type of hand (singles, pairs, triples, poker hands) as long as the 3 of diamonds is played.

-Gambling rules:
+Payout rules:
 Not implemented yet.
 The rules will come when implemented.